 The preparation of these financial statements in conformity with SFRS(I) requires management to exercise its judgement in the process of applying the Group's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions.
-There are no areas involving a higher degree of judgement or complexity, or areas where estimates and assumptions are significant to the financial statements.
+The areas involving a higher degree of judgement or complexity, or areas where estimates and assumptions are significant to the financial statements are disclosed in Note 3.

-Interpretations and amendments to published standards effective in 2019
+Interpretations and amendments to published standards effective in 2020

-On 1 January 2019, the Group has adopted the new or amended SFRS(I) and Interpretations of SFRS(I) ("INT SFRS(I)") that are mandatory for application for the financial year.
+On 1 January 2020, the Group has adopted the new or amended SFRS(I) and Interpretations of SFRS(I) ("INT SFRS(I)") that are mandatory for application for the financial year.
 Changes to the Group's accounting policies have been made as required, in accordance with the transitional provisions in the respective SFRS(I) and INT SFRS(I).